lastefoto-ee/vaikelaps/content/en/project/baby-photosession-12/index.md

 ---
-title: Baby photosession in the studio of Tallinn
+title: Baby photo shoot in the studio of Tallinn
 summary: babygirl
 tags:
 - baby